ChrisLisbon/TorchCNNBuilder/README.md

 ```
 Where ```[H, W]``` - size of image in pixels, ```C_in``` - number of input channels, ```C_out``` - number of out_channels.

-To operate separately with encoder and decoder parts of model they can be called from model:
+To operate separately with encoder and decoder parts they can be called from model:
 ```
 encoder = model.encoder
 decoder = model.decoder